What makes it a house for Bluebirds is the dimensions that the nest box is built to that make it specific for Bluebirds.

 Bluebirds are cavity-nesting birds and will readily make use of man-made nest boxes, provided they are constructed properly.

-Most birds prefer a natural looking nesting box.
-Whether you plan on buying or building, make sure that the wood that is used in constucting the house is a naturally decay resistant wood such as cedar, redwood, or exterior plywood.
+Most birds prefer a natural-looking nesting box.
+Whether you plan on buying or building, make sure that the wood that is used in constructing the house is naturally decay-resistant wood such as cedar, redwood, or exterior plywood.

-Bluebirds prefer a house that has and entry hole of 1 1/2 inches for eastern and western species and 1 9/16 inches wherever mountain bluebirds may be.
+Bluebirds prefer a house that has an entry hole of 1 1/2 inches for eastern and western species and 1 9/16 inches wherever mountain bluebirds may be.

 The floor should be between 4 1/2 to 5 1/2 inches square and the floor should be 5 to 8 inches below the entry hole.

 Do not add or buy any birdhouse with a perch.
-The birds don't need it, whereas house sparrows, starlings and other Bluebird preadators will have easy access if perches are used.
+The birds don't need it, whereas house sparrows, starlings, and other Bluebird predators will have easy access if perches are used.

-Also make sure there is adaquate drainage in the bottom of the nesting box by drilling 1/4 inch holes in each corner of the bottom of the blue bird house.
+Also, make sure there is adequate drainage in the bottom of the nesting box by drilling 1/4-inch holes in each corner of the bottom of the bluebird house.

 The side or front should swing open for monitoring and easy cleaning.
-Of course, Duncraft makes it easy for you to follow these guidelines by providing their our own quality Eco Friendly Blue bird House built to last a lifetime.
+Of course, Woodlink makes it easy for you to follow these guidelines by providing their quality Going Green Bluebird House built to last a lifetime.

 Whether you chose to buy or build one, we encourage you to begin attracting these birds to your backyard.
 Bluebirds can use our help and you'll get a lot of enjoyment from them.